What is the length of the program?

 Can you provide alumni career profiles for existing graduates of the program?

-The program has been in existence for three years.
+The program has been in existence for four years.
 We have graduated two MA students: one transfer student from another program at CIIS and one ESR student.
 The first student is now working with the Canadian government developing water policies.
 The other student is working with Interfaith Power & Light and is assisting with the No Coal in Oakland campaign.

 Both students report their studies have helped them advance professionally.